Are you barely producing enough breast milk for your baby? Learn how to increase your milk supply with these tips—they actually work!

 I couldn’t believe what I saw.

 I was browsing through a parenting board when I clicked on a fellow mom’s post about breastfeeding.
-Whereas many moms struggle with producing enough, she was asking around for advice on what to do with her stash of extra breast milk.
+Whereas many moms struggle with producing enough, she was asking for advice on what to do with her stash of extra breast milk.

 Except “extra” doesn’t exactly cut it.
 She posted a photo of bags and bags of frozen breast milk, overflowing her already packed freezer.